damalamp/blurb-the-absurd/README.md

 # blurb-the-absurd (@absurdblurb)

-####A raspberry pi (rpi) project to record and tweet 10 second spoken blurbs.
+###A raspberry pi (rpi) project to record and tweet 10 second spoken blurbs.

 ####Tools used
 - Raspberry Pi (rpi) capable of running python3 and connecting to wifi.
-- PC to control rpi
+- Linux/Unix based PC to control rpi
-- 3d printer for case
+- 3d printer for enclosure
 - 1 button,
-- 2 x led lights
+- Red LED
+- Green LED
 - 2 x 300Ω resistors
 - 4 x wires
 - USB Microphone
 - Battery back to power rpi

-### Project Road map
+### Project Overview
-1. Setup raspberry pi to be available on the network
+1. Setup raspberry pi (rpi) to be available on the network
-2. Creating and configuring new <username> for code execution
+2. Creating and configuring new `<username>` for code execution
-2. Deploying code to rpi
+2. Deploy code to the rpi
 3. Create developer accounts with:
    - [Google Cloud Platform (GCP)](https://cloud.google.com/) for transcribing recorded audio to text
    - [Twitter](https://developer.twitter.com) for tweeting the transcribed text
 4. Storing GCP and Twitter credentials on rpi
 5. Configure rpi to run script on startup
 6. Add hardware button to rpi to trigger recording
-7. Print case for rpi, microphone, button and leds
+7. Print enclosure for rpi, microphone, button, leds, wires, and resistors

 ### Improvements for V2
 - Add speakers for simple auditory feedback
 - Store all tweet recordings and text in s3 or firebase

 ### Getting Started

 ---
 **NOTE**
-Pay attention to the context for commands to be run: on your PC or on your rpi (via an ssh session).
+Pay attention to the context for commands to be run: on your (linux) PC or on your rpi (via an ssh session).
 ---
 #### Assumptions
-- A familiarity with git, creating/deleting branches, committing to a branch, pushing to a remote branches etc.
+- A familiarity with git, forking and cloning a repository (repo), etc.
-- A vague familiarity with networking (ipv4, ipv6, ip address, mac address)
+- A vague familiarity with networking (ipv4, ip address)
 - A vague familiarity with SSH and public/private keys

-#### Setting up Raspberry Pi
+### Setting up Raspberry Pi
 ####On your PC:
 - Make a [bootable sd card](https://www.raspberrypi.org/documentation/installation/installing-images/) for the raspberry pi (rpi)
 - Update sd card to [connect to your network](https://howchoo.com/g/ndy1zte2yjn/how-to-set-up-wifi-on-your-raspberry-pi-without-ethernet)